Suivre ce lien pour la version en [Français].

 In OneNote 2016, this window don’t show up anymore, and that’s neater !
 But the tiny icon remains in the task bar, and still allow to send screen captures to OneNote which is useful when you are in another app.

-The tool as slightly changed from OneNote 2013 to OneNote 2016, to reflect the vanishing of the « Send to OneNote » window :
+The shortcut has slightly changed from OneNote 2013 to OneNote 2016, to reflect the vanishing of the « Send to OneNote » window :

 (See also point 9 below, on screen clipping‘ notification setting)